Stable classification of 4-manifolds with 3-manifold fundamental groups: Detecting the classification from equivariant intersection forms

-\begin{lemma} Let $N$ be a null bordant element of $\Omega_4(B_w)$.
-Then $\pi_2(N)$ is stably isomorphic to $I\pi\oplus\Z\pi$ and the canonical extension of $\lambda_N$ to $(\Z\pi)^2$ is hyperbolic. \end{lemma} \begin{proof} Any two null bordant manifolds with the same normal 1-type are stably homeomorphic, thus it suffices to prove the lemma for one choice of null bordant element~$N$ for each normal 1-type.
+\begin{proof} Any two null bordant manifolds with the same normal 1-type are stably homeomorphic, thus it suffices to prove the lemma for one choice of null bordant element~$N,$ having the correct fundamental group, for each normal 1-type.

 In the case $w=0$, that is in the spin case, choose $N$ to be $M_0$ as constructed in \cref{subsec:ex1}.
 It was calculated that $\pi_2(M_0) \cong I\pi\oplus \Z\pi$ and that the intersection form becomes hyperbolic when extended to $(\Z\pi)^2$.